We are often asked the same questions every few days regarding Charlie speaking, so we have laid out answers to all of the common questions below.

 You all are too kind!
 This offer is so appreciated but absolutely not necessary.
 But, if it would bless someone to do that, we certainly don’t want to thwart someone sharing their gift of hospitality.
 Some of Charlie’s favorite things are water bottles, cold-brew coffee, fruit (grapes, strawberries, oranges, apples), mixed nuts, Kind bars, popcorn, Fritos.

-RESOURCE TABLE QUESTIONS:
+BOOK TABLE QUESTIONS: